Diamondbacks vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Javier Assad starts for the Chicago Cubs on Thursday at Wrigley Field against Corbin Carroll and the Arizona Diamondbacks.
-First pitch is at 7:40 PM ET for the first game of a four-game series.
+Zac Gallen will start for the Arizona Diamondbacks on Friday at Wrigley Field against Cody Bellinger and the Chicago Cubs.
+First pitch is at 2:20 PM ET in this second game of a four-game series.

-The Cubs are -185 moneyline favorites for this matchup with the Diamondbacks (+150).
-The over/under is 8.5 runs for the matchup (with -115 odds on the over and -105 odds on the under).
+The favored Diamondbacks have -115 moneyline odds against the underdog Cubs, who are listed at -105.
+The total is 7 runs for the contest (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.